sahayanishanthini/virtual-try-on-/README.md

 Virtual try on

 Simple method for virtual try on app.
-Used pose estimation and masking to fix the cloth.
+Used pose estimation and masking to fix the cloth to the person.